Joecstarr/thesis/sections/tabulation/arborescent/RLI_trees/existence.md

 Let $\Gamma$ be a CWPTT representative for a tangle $T$.
 If every weight
 $w_i$ of $\Gamma$ is in the highest indexed reigon of $\Gamma_{w_i}$, we are done.
-Otherwise, we will follow a similar algorithm to that outlined by Bonahon and Seibenmann [@bonahonNewGeometricSplittings2016] for distinguishing CWPTT.
+Otherwise, we will follow a similar algorithm to that outlined by Bonahon and Siebenmann [@bonahonNewGeometricSplittings2016] for distinguishing CWPTT.
 Let $w_i$ be the weight for the lowest indexed vertex $v_i$ not in its highest indexed reigon of $\Gamma_{v_i}$.
 With move $F_3^\prime$ shift $w_i$ so that it lies in the highest indexed reigon.
 Further, choose to shift $w_i$